 FLOW THROUGH ABILITY - air must be able to move

-Stack Effect (ie. warm air rises): cool air in
+Stack Effect (ie. warm air rises):

 Figure 15.9: Ventilation principle #7 - The "stack effect" results when air in the building warms, becomes more buoyant than outside air, and rises to escape out of openings high in the building.